TeamRoboManipal24/ML_Basics/Linear Regression/TASK.md

 Implement Linear regression from scratch on the given dataset.
 No Prebuilt Libraries are allowed
 Predict a function for total charge(TOTCHG) given in the dataset provided and output the accuracy you get.
+All tasks to be done using Jupyter Notebook

 Learning Resources: